LaszloLueck/libping.net/SAMPLES.md

 # Before we begin
 If you use windows (i have win 10 and win 11) it could be possible that you setup 2 firewall rules.
 It could be possible because i visit the following behavior (all tests done with admin / sudo):
-My ubuntu on WSL / WSL2 resolves only IPV4 because of implementation limitations of wsl

 1. Windows 11 Machine A - Native - does not work
 2. Windows 11 Machine A - WSL2 - does work